|

 What makes this different

 Most financial advice is bundled with implementation.
-Advice-Only™ treats planning as its own professional service—separate from custody, product distribution, and referral economics.
+Advice-Only™ treats planning as its own professional service—separate from custody, product distribution, and referral incentives.

 The goal is simple: make objectivity the default, not a personality claim.